moisoni97/google-inapp-billing/README.md

 }
 ```

-* Add the dependency in your app's build.gradle file
+* Add the dependency in your app's build.gradle file:

 ```
 dependencies {